DeanMilojevic/Example.HATEOAS/README.md

-# HATEOAS
+# HATEOAS (WIP)

 Implementing the HATEOAS (Hypermedia as the Engine of Application State) has some flavours throught the world.
+When implementing HATEOS in the design of the API, there are some guidelines we need to follow (well, standards to be exact).
+This is something that keeps growing and chaning over time, but some example of this standards are *OData*, *HAL*, *Siren*, etc.

-When implementing HATEOS in the design of the API, there are some guidelines we need to follow.
-For example, how the links should be returned to the client:
+One of the things that this standards provide as a guideline is formatting of the links/actions/endpoints client will get together with resource:

 ```json
 {